 Into the Vietnamese Kitchen

 I fell in love with Vietnamese food because of a tiny restaurant I found in Nanjing, China.
 When we returned to America, my husband gave me this Into the Vietnamese Kitchen cookbook by Andrea Nguyen for our first Christmas after we moved to Nashville from China and I’ve been relying on it ever since.

 Tasting Italy is a new cookbook from America’s Test Kitchen in partnership with National Geographic and is one on my wish list.
 I’ve used many cookbooks from America’s Test Kitchen in the past, and they’re all wonderful.
 What makes this one unique is the maps and color photographs taking you on a journey through the history of Italian cuisine by region.
 You’ll learn about cheese, wine, olive oil, and pasta with foolproof tested recipes.

 Betty Crocker Cookbook

 The Betty Crocker cookbook doesn’t sound very exciting, but it will be so useful for a newer home cook.
 I bought a copy of this book before I moved to China and the well-worn pages made the cut of books that I shipped back.
-Twelve years later and I still rely on it.
+I still rely on it twelve years later.

 My sister gave me Local Flavors by Deborah Madison shortly after I moved to Nashville.
 I love the focus on fresh, seasonal ingredients.
 The recipes are even organized by season, so you know exactly which section to turn to for inspiration.
 Deborah Madison has a newer cookbook out as well, In My Kitchen: A Collection of New and Favorite Vegetarian Recipes that looks just as good as Local Flavors.